JiayiZhou36/Fall2023_IDS706_MiniProject8_JiayiZhou/README.md

 2. wait for codespaces to be built
 3. install: `make python_install`

-### Check Format and Test Errors:
+##### Check Format and Test Errors:
 1. Format code `make python_format`
 2. Lint code `make python_lint`
 3. Test coce `make python_test`

 ### Comparison
 The python time and memory usage file is [here](https://github.com/nogibjj/Fall2023_IDS706_MiniProject8_JiayiZhou/blob/main/python_query_log.md) and the Rust time and memory usage file is [here](https://github.com/nogibjj/Fall2023_IDS706_MiniProject8_JiayiZhou/blob/main/rust_query_log.md).
 Also, as we can see from the screenshots below, python take more memory and more time to process the same function.
+As mentioned in class, the time improvement may because Rust is a compiled language, which means the code is translated into machine code before execution.
+Python, on the other hand, is an interpreted language, and code is executed line by line.
+This compilation step in Rust allows for optimizations that can make it more efficient in terms of both time and memory.
+The memory improvement may because Rust is a statically typed language, which means variable types are known at compile-time.
+Python, however, is dynamically typed, and type information is checked at runtime.
+This can result in more efficient memory usage.
 <img width="655" alt="Screenshot 2023-10-21 at 9 52 05 PM" src="https://github.com/nogibjj/Fall2023_IDS706_MiniProject8_JiayiZhou/assets/143651921/2c0de291-e319-4828-967a-6db71ce468ac">
 <img width="625" alt="Screenshot 2023-10-21 at 9 51 59 PM" src="https://github.com/nogibjj/Fall2023_IDS706_MiniProject8_JiayiZhou/assets/143651921/26b489c1-5cc5-4347-ab6e-41c592398d28">